tldr-pages/tldr/pages/common/jq.md

 `jq '.[0]' {{file.json}}`

-- Output the value of a given key of each element in a JSON text from `stdin`:
+- Output the value of a given key of each element in a JSON text from stdin:

 `cat {{file.json}} | jq 'map(.{{key_name}})'`